 One of the most valuable aspects of psilocybin (the active ingredient in magic mushrooms) is that it provides pain relief for a significant period AFTER the psychoactive effects have passed.
 This allows you to enjoy less pain with a clear head.
 Individuals figure out a dosing schedule that works for them, some get a few days of pain relief from a dose while others get a few weeks or months.
 Some use it to jump start their physical therapy and then taper off.
 The mileage varies for everyone, depending on their situation and condition.
 But contrary to popular assumptions, none of us are “tripping” through life in a constant psychedelic state.

 Using mushrooms to treat pain is not easy, though it is arguably easier and more pleasant for some than for others.
 It is not at all like taking other types of medicine and could probably be compared to getting the occasional ketamine infusion.
 The difference is that psilocybin requires more of your psychological and physical participation.
 While one of the main benefits is that you get you control the schedule, the drawback is that you are also in control of the experience itself.
 I often hear about people having difficult experiences when they just try to wing it without preparation.
 My personal goal with each session is to stay calm and meditative, and that is what we train for at the retreat.

 Visit our retreat to gain the skills to manage your condition at home.
 After our cultivation course, you will be able to provide yourself with an endless supply of maintenance doses.
-You are welcome to drop us a note if you have any questions regarding magic mushrooms and pain management, and if you would like to join us on an upcoming retreat just fill out the application form here.
+You are welcome to drop us a note if you have any questions regarding magic mushrooms and pain management, and if you would like to join us on an upcoming retreat just sign up here.